 Spin

 It’s a great way to maintain your dog’s focus.
-Hold out your hand in front of them and move in a circular fashion with one finger pointed forward.
+Hold out your hand in front of them and move in a very circular motion fashion with one finger pointed forward.

 Lay Down

 Basically the opposite of “Sit”, both in the behavior and the hand signal.
-You’ll start with your hand up by your shoulder and flick your wrist so that your hand lowers to the ground.
+You’ll start with your hand up by your shoulder and flick upward motion of your wrist so that your hand lowers to the ground.

 Roll Over